ouspg/SOP-Robot/client/README.md

 Input command:
 ```

 Type in the command you want and watch as the hands completes the action.
+#Note: The simulator only support the fingers movements in both hands.
+It does not support hand movements.

 ## The commands